 Welcome to Brisbane, the capital of Queensland!

 We want to get you on your way faster.
-Here are a six tips to speed up your arrival:
+Here are six tips to speed up your arrival:

 1. Complete an Incoming Passenger Card (orange)